peterbuga/HASS-sonoff-ewelink/README.md

 `yes` = confirmed version, [empty] = unknown for sure

 ## Updates

-- 2019.01.06
+- 2019.04.08
+  - HA0.88+ new component structure
+  - added basic rules to create the same number of switches as presented by the physical device
+- 2019.02.++ alternate faster version with state updates over websocket developed
-  - create sensors for devices that have support for power/current/voltage/temperature/humidity
+- 2019.01.06 create sensors for devices that have support for power/current/voltage/temperature/humidity
 - 2018.12.05
   - mandarin phone number login support
   - removed `entity_name` option, the entities will have a fixed structure from now on